Reasons to consider investing your pension in property

 On balance, there are solid reasons to consider investing in property through a pension fund.

 Although not back at the levels of the pre-crisis peak, Ireland’s property market is surging ahead once again, both in terms of value and rental yields.
-For pension fund investors, these key indicators provide reasonable expectations of a steady stream of income over a long period of time.
+For pension fund investors, these key indicators provide reasonable expectations of a steady stream of income being received by your pension fund over a long period of time.

 There are also potential downsides but, on balance, the benefits of owning property as part of your pension fund make it a worthwhile consideration.
 As with all major financial decisions, it is vital to seek professional advice that is tailored towards your own goals and circumstances.
 Scheduling a meeting with a financial adviser can help to get you on the right path.

-There are risks associated with pensions.
+Warning: There are risks associated with pensions.
 The value of investments may go down as well as up.
-J&E Davy, trading as Davy, is regulated by the Central Bank of Ireland.

 Warning: This information is based on Davy’s understanding of current tax legislation in Ireland and is subject to change without notice.
 It is intended as a guide only and not as a substitute for professional advice.
 You should consult your tax adviser for the rules that apply in your individual circumstances.